Bacon in the Oven

 Bacon Cooking Tips

 Thick or thin.
-Depending on the cut, the cook time may need to be adjusted.
+Depending on the cut, the cooking time may need to be adjusted.
 Keep an eye on it every few minutes toward the end.

 Easy cleanup.
-Line the pan with aluminum foil, let the oil cool and toss the foil.
+Using a foil-lined baking sheet marked for easy cleanup.
+Let the bacon oil cool, and toss the foil.
 Then wash the pan with soap and water to get rid of any lingering oils.

 Splattering oil.
 Sometimes a thicker cut will produce more grease and splatter.
 Place the pan in the lower third of the oven, and put a sheet of foil under the bacon.